In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 Another thing to consider is to add a “retrieving rope” to your anchor, with a buoy on the other end, in case it should get snagged in a depth too deep for you to dive to.

-3# Understanding the seasons
+3# Understanding the Seasons

 Indonesia no doubt has a reputation for having no wind.
 However, with a little knowledge of the weather patterns and good planning, you can make your chances of a good sail a lot better.
+And planning your passages through Indonesia with the seasons in consideration can save you having to sail against strong headwinds and currents.

 There is significant regional variation, with much more consistent weather in the Java and Banda Sea and more variable weather around the northeastern archipelagoes of Maluku and West Papua.
 I would recommend researching the specific area you intend to sail in.